rancher/devx-designs/CONTRIBUTING.md

 * Code in this repository outside of the `docs` directory is licensed under the [Apache-2.0](LICENSE).

+Add the appropriate [SPDX license identifier](https://spdx.dev/learn/handling-license-info/) in a comment at the top of each file you contribute.
+For instance:
+* `SPDX-License-Identifier: CC-BY-4.0` for Creative Commons-licensed content
+* `SPDX-License-Identifier: Apache-2.0` for Apache-licensed code

 ## Issues & Pull requests

 Prior to creating a pull request it is a good idea to [create an issue].